 First Western has filed a registration statement on Form S-4 of which this document forms a part.
 As permitted by SEC rules, this document does not contain all of the information included in the registration statement or in the exhibits or schedules to the registration statement.
 You may read and copy the registration statement, including any amendments, schedules and exhibits, at the addresses set forth below.
-Statements contained in this document as to the contents of any contract or other documents referred to in this document are not necessarily complete.
-In each case, you should refer to the copy of the applicable contract or other document filed as an exhibit to the registration statement.
+Statements contained in this document as to the contents of any contract or other documents referred to in this document filed as an exhibit to the registration statement.
 This document incorporates important business and financial information about First Western and Teton that is not included in or delivered with this document along with documents that First Western has previously filed with the SEC.
 They contain important information about the company and its financial condition.
-For further information, please see the section entitled "Incorporation of Certain Documents by Reference" beginning on page 129.
+For further information, please see the section entitled "Incorporation of Certain Documents by Reference" beginning on page 125.
 These documents are available without charge at its principal executive office, at the following address and telephone number: